Mexico celebrations over 'El Chapo' capture mask a near escape

 Mexican security officials say Guzman was always the target of the raid in Los Mochis, but some believe the government may not even have known that Guzman was in the house.

-The Navy had said earlier in the day that Gastelum escaped in the raid but did not mention Guzman, the world's most-wanted drug trafficker.
-Hours later, they were both caught together.
+Two hours before Pena Nieto announced El Chapo's capture, the Navy issued a statement saying Gastelum had escaped in the firefight at the safe house.
+But it made no mention of Guzman, the world's most-wanted drug trafficker.

+However, according to subsequent testimony from authorities and eyewitnesses, it turned out that federal police had captured both men just a few minutes earlier.

-Residents in Los Mochis said the crackle of gunfire and loud bangs shattered the silence around 4:30 a.m. on Friday outside the two-story safe house, which had its top floor obscured by trees thick with foliage.
+Residents in Los Mochis said the net began closing on Guzman at around 4.30 a.m. on Friday, when the crackle of gunfire and loud bangs shattered the silence outside the two-storey white house, whose top floor was obscured by trees thick with foliage.

-Shooting continued intermittently for about 45 minutes, and grainy security camera footage from a local business showed flashes of gunfire around the whitewashed house as more and more Mexican marines surrounded it.
+Shooting continued intermittently for about 45 minutes, and grainy security camera footage from a local business showed flashes of gunfire as more and more Mexican marines moved in.

-Five of Guzman's henchmen were dead, although the outside of the building showed no signs of bullet holes.
+Five of Guzman's henchmen were killed, although the outside walls of the building showed no signs of bullet holes.

+Sightseers from nearby towns stopped by on Sunday to see the house.
+One recently married couple came in full wedding dress to have their picture taken in front of it as masked marines stood guard.

 TRACKING THE TUNNEL EXPERT

-Nor was the capo in custody, though his escape bid finally ended when police pulled over the hijacked car.
+The capo slipped away during the shootout, though his escape bid finally ended when police pulled over the hijacked car.

-"As I pledged, this arrest had to happen," said Pena Nieto, who first managed to capture Guzman in February 2014 in another raid in Sinaloa state.
+"As I pledged, this arrest had to happen," said Pena Nieto, who first managed to capture Guzman in February 2014 in another raid in Sinaloa.
 "The achievement shows that when Mexicans work together, there's no obstacle we cannot surmount."

 Security officials say El Chapo, or "Shorty," had relaxed his security just enough to allow authorities to pick up his trail.